 Thus, when we help teachers develop their awareness, knowledge and skills through systematic, continuous professional development, student learning improves.
 No initial training can provide teachers with the knowledge and skills for a lifetime of teaching.
 Teachers must work throughout their professional lives to develop.

-Global CPD code of ethics are built around our beliefs and commitment to the values of
+Global CPD code of ethics are built around our beliefs and commitment to our values.
+These include: